Set-up, download and configuration

 All phpdocx paid licenses are open source, meaning that it is possible to modify the code of all classes.
 Software redistribution is not allowed.

 phpdocx is a PHP code programmed proprietary product.
-There are three versions with different features and restrictions:
+There are three available licenses:

-In addition of the Advanced license features, this version offers the encryption plugin, a digital sign feature, and other extra functionalities to optimize the batch processing.
+In addition of the Advanced license features, this version offers HTML Extended and CSS Extended, stream mode, the encryption plugin, digital sign features, and other extra functionalities to optimize bulk and batch processing and get the best performance.

-It allows to use the data library in an IP, and all the domains it serves.
+It allows to use the data library in an IP, and all the domains it serves, or a domain and all its subdomains.

-Besides executing it in the subdomain/domain or IP address acquired, the license allows you to execute phpdocx in localhost (127.0.0.1) and private networks (A, B and C classes).
+Besides executing it in the subdomain/domain or IP address acquired, the three licenses allow you to execute phpdocx in localhost (127.0.0.1) and private networks (classes A, B and C).

 phpdocx set up is really simple.
-After purchasing the chosen license, download the TAR.GZ package from the MYPHPDOCX page and copy the files to the server path where you will use the data/software library.
+After purchasing the chosen license, download the ZIP package from the MY PHPDOCX page and copy the files to the server path where you will use the data/software library.

-You can extract this package with any extract tool or a graphic application like Xarchiver, WinZip or Winrar.
+You can extract this package with any extract tool or a graphic application like 7-Zip, WinZip or WinRAR.

 For Linux, execute the following command in a terminal: